Settings System

 Then change the class’s inheritance to SettingsPreset like this:

-The system can only interact with functions with 1 parameter or no parameters at all, these parameters could be one of the 3: int, floats or bool.
+The system can only interact with functions that have either one parameter or no parameters at all.
+These parameters must be one of the following types: int, float, or bool.

 Here’s a quick example use: